Collection Development Policy

 Periodical subscriptions serve general reading interests and serve primarily as a “browsing” collection in both print and online formats.
 Print copies are retained for a period of two years unless a longer or shorter time period is warranted as determined by the Director.
 A very limited number of titles, primarily for children, are circulated.
 Local newspapers are given high priority; major national newspapers are subscribed to on a highly selective and limited basis.

 Locked Case materials do not circulate and are included to preserve items that are of especially high local interest, that capture unusual or notable aspects of local or state history and that are likely to be difficult to duplicate or replace.
 Other items may include, but are not limited to a set of all Caldecott Award winning titles and a limited number of unusual examples of bookmaking.

-When materials are donated, they become the property of the Library and cannot be returned to the donor.
-Except when donated anonymously, the staff will advise those interested in contributing materials that the Library may choose to add the materials where they are most needed in the system, place them in library book sales, recycle them or discard them.
+When items are donated, they become the property of the Library and cannot be returned to the donor.
+Except when donated anonymously, the staff will advise those interested in contributing that the Library may choose to add the items where they are most needed in the system, place them in library book sales, recycle them or discard them.

 - Donations of titles in electronic formats will be evaluated in terms of compatibility with Library and County software, as well as any limitations imposed by copyright and licensing requirements.